Rasel5267/creative-agency-client/README.md

 ## Project Details

 - Users can buy Default Services or Order a Custom One.

-- Users can review and Services and it also show in review section
+- Users can review and Services and it also shows in the review section
 - Users can see the Services and Order they ordered.
 - Users and Admin different dashboard
 - Admin can create new Services, See all the pending orders.
 - New Services also show in Services Section.
 - Update status by admin panel.
 - Admin can delete existing Services and Orders.

 ### Technology :